+1.6.
 Accident Reporting Procedures

-■ In the event of an incident, injury, or "near miss" the team manager and/or Coaches must contact the league President (Daniel Snyder), by phone (313-574-3340) or by email (rl3.president@gmail.com) within 12 hours.
-This includes any incidents, injuries, or "near misses" to spectators.

-■ Umpires are required to report any injuries to themselves to the President/SafetyOfficer within the 12 hour reporting time limit.
-Within 12 hours of notification of injury, the safety officer will contact the injured child's emergency contact person, spectator or umpire for an update on condition and for the completion of the Little League Baseball Incident/Injury Tracking Report.

-■ After completion of the Incident/Injury, a tracking report (found inside of the base boxes at every field) the Safety Officer will make available to the player a copy of the Little League Baseball Accident Notification Form should the player wish to file an insurance claim with Little League Baseball.

-■ All incidents, injuries, and "near misses" reported to the league are documented and reviewed by the safety officer for appropriate mitigation.

-■ The safety officer is responsible for ensuring that all the necessary forms, including insurance and injury reports, are completed and distributed.
+- In the event of an incident or injury, the team manager and/or Coaches must contact the league President (Christine Vitkay 734-754-1071 president@rl3baseball.com) or Safety Officer (Eric Goodhue 313-529-0469 safety@rl3baseball.com) by phone or email within 18 hours.
+This includes any incidents or injuries to spectators. - Umpires are required to report any injuries to themselves to the President/Safety Officer within the 12 hour reporting time limit. - Within 24 hours of notification of injury, the safety officer will contact the injured child's emergency contact person, spectator or umpire for an update on condition and for the completion of the Little League Baseball Incident/Injury Tracking Report. - After completion of the Incident/Injury, a tracking report (found inside of the base boxes at every field) the Safety Officer will make available to the player a copy of the Little League Baseball Accident Notification Form should the player wish to file an insurance claim with Little League Baseball. - All incidents or injuries reported to the league are documented and reviewed by the safety officer for appropriate mitigation. - The safety officer is responsible for ensuring that all the necessary forms, including insurance and injury reports, are completed and distribute

-Manager Safety Equipment Check

-■ Prior to all practices and games it is the manager's responsibility to check that they have all the necessary safety equipment.
-This includes:

-- First-aid Kit

-- Emergency medical and contact information for each player

-- Ice Packs

-- A copy of this Safety Plan

-If any of these things are needed, please contact the President/Safety Officer for replenishment prior to conducting the game and/or practice.
-It is the Managers responsibility to have these prior to the practice and/or game.

-1.7 Background Checks
+1.7.
+Background Checks

-All volunteers are required to complete the 2022 Little League Volunteer Application.
+All volunteers are required to complete the 2024 Little League Volunteer Application.
 All persons, including board members, managers, coaches, umpires, team parents, concession workers, and any other persons with repeated contact with players, must complete this application.